abhishek70/spring-boot-docker-rest-api/README.md

 # spring-boot-docker-rest-api
-Building RESTFul API Services using spring boot and MySQL with containerization using Docker
+Building RESTFul API Services using spring boot, MySQL and Swagger Documentation with containerization using Docker

 Steps for executing :